Optomechanical quantum bus for donor spins in silicon

-Finally, we studied the effect of decreasing the decoherence on the $\sqrt{iSWAP}$ gate.
+Figure \ref{gateFid_groundState} demonstrates the expected behaviour, but the fidelities reached for the $\sqrt{iSWAP}$ gate are not yet state-of-the-art.
+In order to reach higher gate fidelities we will need to improve on the decay rates of the systems.
 In Fig.~\ref{linewidth_gateFid_0exc}, we present the gate fidelity as function of the total amount of open system decoherence for selected parameter pairs $\lambda, (\Omega_R - \omega_m)$ from Fig.~\ref{gateFid_groundState}.
-Here, all the $\kappa_k$ decay rates are multiplied with the same coefficient $\gamma_\%$.
-Here, $\gamma_\% = 1$ corresponds to the linewidths used in the other simulations of this paper and $\gamma_\% = 0$ is the noiseless case.
+Here, all the $\kappa_k$ decay rates are multiplied with the same coefficient $\eta_\gamma$.
+Here, $\eta_\gamma = 1$ corresponds to the linewidths used in the other simulations of this paper and $\eta_\gamma = 0$ would be the noiseless case.
 We see that for these parameter pairs, we can implement high-fidelity gate when the coupling strength $\lambda$ is sufficiently large and the qubit and mechanical resonator linewidths are small, and decreasing the linewidths has a large effect on the fidelity especially for smaller $\lambda$.

 An alternative way to entangle the qubits is by post-selection after measuring the shift of the mechanical resonance frequency caused by two qubits at the opposite ends of the nanobeam \cite{rosenfeld2021}.
-Also the MW drive we apply to dress the qubits can be frequency modulated to implement the CNOT and iSWAP gates depending on how the modulation parameters are chosen \cite{srinivasa_cavity-mediated_2023}.
-These approaches are more complex to implement experimentally than the method we have numerically analyzed here, since the former depends on measuring the mechanical resonator and the latter relies on MW modulation.
+Also the microwave drive we apply to dress the qubits can be frequency modulated to implement the CNOT and iSWAP gates depending on how the modulation parameters are chosen \cite{srinivasa_cavity-mediated_2023}.
+These approaches are more complex to implement experimentally than the method we have numerically analyzed here, since the former depends on measuring the mechanical resonator and the latter relies on microwave modulation.
 Future work will show if the added complexity of these alternatives can lead to higher gate fidelities.

-Next, we will introduce the current and optimized device geometries of our proposed quantum bus.
-From now on, we will concentrate on the achievable coupling strengths of different device designs.